Every Governor Who Became President, Ranked

 Seventeen of the 45 people who have held the presidency ran a state first.
 The pipeline is not evenly distributed in time.
 Four of the first eight presidents had been governors, all Virginians or New Yorkers.
 Then the pipeline narrowed until the late 19th century, when New York and Ohio became president factories: Cleveland, McKinley, and both Roosevelts came straight from governorships or arrived within a few years of one.
 In the modern era, four of the five presidents elected from 1976 through 2000, Carter, Reagan, Clinton, and George W. Bush, were sitting or former governors.
 Since 2000, none.
 Barack Obama, Donald Trump, and Joe Biden arrived from the Senate, business, and the vice presidency (National Governors Association).

 The framework pays no attention to which party a president belonged to.
+Nine of the seventeen were Democrats or Democratic-Republicans and eight were Republicans, Whigs, or Federalist-era figures.
 The top four alone split evenly: two Democrats or Democratic-Republicans, two Republicans.
 The ruler is the same for all seventeen.

 What the top of the list has in common